Small Business Health Insurance in New York (2026 Guide)

 Is health insurance required for small businesses in New York?

-Can New York employers use Section 125 plans to reduce costs?
+Can New York employers use Section 125 plans to reduce health insurance costs?

 Contact Summit Health Benefits for a free New York-specific FICA savings analysis and plan comparison.